 Navient is the largest student loan servicer, formerly known as Sallie Mae, and they are now facing a lawsuit that alleges the company misleads borrowers to the tune of $4 billion.

-The CFPB states that Navient collected $4 billion in interest alone from pushing students into “forbearance,” where students payments are put on hold so their interest can continue to accrue - as opposed to enrolling them in income-based repayment programs for which they are eligible.
+The CFPB states that Navient collected $4 billion in interest alone from pushing students into “forbearance,” where student loan payments are put on hold so their interest can continue to accrue – as opposed to enrolling them in income-based repayment programs for which they are eligible.

 Disabled and Veterans Had Their Credit Scores Negatively Affected